rabssm/Radiometer/README.md

 ### Sky Quality Metering
 There is also a script to monitor sky quality, by measuring the sky brightness.
 This uses the longest integration time available for the device (600ms), so that there are more counts detected in very dark conditions.
 This increased integration time should allow sky brightness measurements down to 22 mpsas.

-### Data Output
-The data is written to a dated file in the ~/radiometer_data/ directory.
-For example, the file R20221127.csv contains the light level data for 2022-11-27, with a timestamp for each reading.
-The timestamps are the times at the end of each lux reading.

 ## Installation
 This python software requires the following additional python modules to be installed using pip for python3:
 ```